The observatory will re-open for public nights beginning Friday April 15, 2022.

 We have only a few rules for vistors:

-The observatory houses a 6.25-inch, f/15 vintage Hastings-Byrne achromatic refractor, and a 14-inch, research-grade, Celestron f/11 Schmidt-Cassegrain reflector.
-Both scopes are mounted on Bisque Paramount MEs, a completely automated control system that allows our operators to accurately point the telescopes at any celestial object includng the moon, planets, binary stars, nebulae, star clusters and galaxies.
+The observatory houses a 6.25-inch, f/15 vintage Hastings-Byrne achromatic refractor, a 14-inch, research-grade, Celestron f/11 Schmidt-Cassegrain reflector and a Takahashi Dall-Kirkham Cassegrain reflector.
+The scopes are mounted on Bisque Paramount MEs, a completely automated control system that allows our operators to accurately point the telescopes at any celestial object includng the moon, planets, binary stars, nebulae, star clusters and galaxies.

 In 2015, the club added a 5-inch Explorer apochromatic refractor with a Mallincam video camera to the Celestron scope.
 The color image from the camera is displayed on a computer monitor in the observatory.